aldrinrenzcruz/about-time/README.md

 # about-time
-The code simulates a game's time progression with a custom time scale

- A time mechanic for a game with pause, play, and speed up buttons
+The code simulates a game's time progression with a custom time scale, with a feature to pause, play, and speed up time.